czfadmin/YTheme/README.md

 ## CHANGELOG
 [ChANGELOG.MD](https://github.com/czfadmin/Atom-One-Dark-Pro/blob/master/CHANGELOG.md)

-### Installing

-This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/ChenZhiFu.one-dark-plus)

 ### Customization

 If you are using VSCode 1.12+ versions you can customize the colors to your liking, overriding the ones provided by this theme.
 More info [here](https://code.visualstudio.com/docs/getstarted/theme-color-reference).